-Eight (8) cost elements can be maintained using either a standard cost method or an average actual cost method.
-The method is set at the ‘division level’ which means that in a multi-division installation, a company could have ‘standard costs’ in one division and ‘average actual costs’ in another division.
-Another item of note is that in a standard cost system these costs are maintained at an item level and in an weighted average cost system these costs are ‘averaged’ at an item-project level.
+Eight (8) cost elements can be maintained using either a standard cost method or moving average cost method.
+The method is set at the ‘division level’ which means that in a multi-division installation, a company could have ‘standard costs’ in one division and ‘moving average costs’ in another division.
+Another item of note is that in a standard cost system these costs are maintained at an item level and in an moving average cost system these costs are ‘averaged’ at an item-project level.

 Up to eight cost elements can be tracked in inventory, work in process and finished goods.
 These cost elements are as follows: